 Thursday, March 18, 2021, 2:00pm-3:00pm ET

 Dr. Rupali Limaye, PhD, MPH (Associate Scientist, Johns Hopkins Bloomberg School of Public Health) is an expert in vaccine behavior and decision-making.
 As the United States continues to make strides in vaccine distribution, patient and consumer health advocacy organizations have a crucial public health role in bolstering vaccine confidence.
 Dr. Limaye led a webinar in which she:

-- discuss health equity considerations pertinent to vaccine distribution;
+- discussed health equity considerations pertinent to vaccine distribution;

-- suggest evidence-based methods for vaccine education; and
+- suggested evidence-based methods for vaccine education; and

-- review the public health role of community leaders and health advocacy organizations in increasing vaccine confidence among patients/consumers.
+- reviewed the public health role of community leaders and health advocacy organizations in increasing vaccine confidence among patients/consumers.

 Dr. Limaye has been interviewed by many media outlets regarding her work, including the New York Times (link). \

 Watch the recorded session at the following link: https://youtu.be/tvOVWeXxTZs